INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ![Dependencies on requirements classes from INSPIRE TG MD](https://github.com/jescriu/gp-data-service-linking-simplification/blob/main/proposals/JRC/TG_MD_ReqClassDependencies_v1.jpg)

--- INTRODUCTION - STILL VALID? --
 The Resource Locator element of a data set metadata record shall point to the URL where the service can be contacted.

-Setting up the correct resource locators is important for the connection between the data sets and the services that provide access to them or for providing additional information concerning the data sets.
+Setting up the correct resource locators is important for the connection between the data sets and the services that provide access to them, or for providing additional information concerning the data sets.

 In particular, **TG Requirement 1.8** of [INSPIRE MD TG] expresses the obligation to provide online access, if available, to the described data set or data set series.

 Furthermore, the INSPIRE legal framework requires that data sets are made available through View and Download services, which in turn implies that at least two locators need to be expressed in the data set metadata: one for a View Service and one for a Download Service.

-The following requirements are also an enforcement of **TG Recommendation 1.9** in [INSPIRE MD TG] for the data set metadata record.
+The “/req/view-linkage” and “/req/download-linkage” requirements below are an enforcement of **TG Recommendation 1.9** in [INSPIRE MD TG] for the data set metadata record.

-This class requires that the Resource Locator element shall point to the set of additional information about a service resource (i.e. "Get Download/View Service Metadata" operation).
+The class described in this section requires that the Resource Locator element shall point to the set of additional information about a service resource (i.e. "Get Download/View Service Metadata" operation).

-This class requires the presence of `<gmd:protocol>` and `<gmd:applicationProfile>`, paired with the defined codelist values from the INSPIRE Registry.
+Additionally, The class described in this section requires the presence of `<gmd:protocol>` and `<gmd:applicationProfile>`, paired with the defined codelist values from the INSPIRE Registry.
 This would imply fulfilling this portion of the simplification described here.

 The presence of additional Resource Locator elements, pointing to the data set itself (e.g. "Get Spatial Data Set" request of a Download Service), is allowed, due to the multiplicity expressed by **TG Requirement 1.8**.
 Consequently, these additional Resource Locator elements should avoid at least the use of the `<gmd:applicationProfile>` element specified below, in order to reduce the complexity of a machine-to-machine element recognition made by an INSPIRE software implementation such as the INSPIRE Geoportal.
--- /END --

 ### Recommendation: \<gmd:protocol\> element